 Usually around five to six weeks before your home is finished we’ll get in touch to let you know of your legal completion date.
 This is normally within 7 – 14 days of construction ending.
 Your home will also undergo thorough quality inspections, both internally and externally, to ensure that it meets our quality standards.
 It will also be subject to several inspections by the National House-Building Council (NHBC).

-It’s around this time we’ll invite you to a home demonstration to familiarise yourself with your new place.
-We’ll show you everything from how to work the heating system and appliances to the location of your fuse box.
+Around this time we’ll invite you to a home demonstration to familiarise yourself with your new home.
+During the demonstration we’ll show you everything from how to work your heating system and appliances to the location of your fuse box.

 Step 5.
 Legal completion - the final step